nicholasmartino/pugmark/README.md

    - Click the "Open in Colab" button at the top of the notebook
    - The notebook will clone the repository and set up the environment

-3. Automated Training via GitHub Actions
+### Option 3: Automated Training via GitHub Actions (Recommended)

+The project supports two methods for automated training through GitHub Actions:

+#### Vertex AI Training (Recommended)
+- Uses Google Cloud's Vertex AI platform for reliable GPU training
+- Provides better monitoring and more stable execution
+- Executes notebooks with full GPU acceleration
+- No token expiration issues during long training runs
+- Run the workflow from the Actions tab or trigger automatically on pushes to master

+#### Colab GPU Training (Deprecated)
+- The Colab-based training workflow is now deprecated
+- While still functional, it may experience limitations with token expiration
+- Will be removed in a future release

+To use the automated training:
-   - Any changes to the notebook or training code in the `src/training` directory will trigger automatic execution through GitHub Actions
+- Any changes to the notebook or training code in the `src/training` directory will trigger automatic execution
 - Executed notebooks are saved as artifacts and can be downloaded from the Actions tab
+- You can also manually trigger training with custom parameters from the Actions tab

 ## Results